pyvec/python.cz/README.md

 $ gunicorn pythoncz.app:app
 ```

+**Note:** The above won't work locally on your development machine, unless you set an environment variable `SERVER_NAME` to something like `localhost:8000`.
+Then access the site from `localhost:8000` in your browser.

 ### Deployment

 The site gets automatically deployed after any push to the `master` branch.
 See [documentation in the `deployment` directory](deployment/README.md).